Should You Back Your Sales Manager For Another Year?

 A meeting with the sales manager and a request for scrutiny of the pipeline and customer ordering trends leaves you with the uncomfortable feeling that the risk is real.
 The sales manager assures you they are doing everything; the market is challenging, but next year will improve.

-- You then review the profit and loss and look at ratios of staff costs, marketing costs, cost of sales and find some improvements that can be made without detriment to the business’s ability to produce and serve customers.
+- You then review the profit and loss and look at ratios of staff costs, marketing costs, and cost of sales and find some improvements that can be made without detriment to the business’s ability to produce and serve customers.

 These actions will provide you with a window of opportunity to keep a healthy or reasonable bottom line, and now you then need to turn your attention back to the cause of the problem.
 The sales manager is responsible for delivering planned top-line revenue with a minimum profit margin.
 That is the mandate of all sales management roles.
 The business was or should have been geared to deliver under their guidance.

 There can be a number of external forces that impact a company, and, in the mainstream, most of those can be overcome as there is never a smooth ride to delivering sales goals.
-Great sales managers are those that manage risk well.
+Great sales managers are those who manage risk well.

 The sales manager, and most likely, the team, are aware of the pressure and focus on their performance when the numbers are down.
 They subconsciously shift into gear and start selling management on the merits of how things will improve.

 The rule of thumb is that if a business is stagnant or slowing for a period of 3 months, it will take six months to recover using the product-interface solution.
 If the business suffered for six months, then it’s a twelve-month recovery.
-The timeline continues two years down takes two years to recover; if you have that luxury of time.
+The timeline continues two years down and takes two years to recover; if you have that luxury of time.

 You need to make a decision regarding the sales manager.
 Does he/she stay, or do they go?